key262yek/smi2srt/Readme.md

 ==============  SMI  to   SRT  ===================
 ==================================================

-This program is to convert smi files, which are located in subdirectory of current working directory, to srt files.
+This program converts smi files, which are located in subdirectory of current working directory, to srt files.
 It provide the following functions.

 1. smi2srt convertion